mechawrench/wificom-lib/README.md

 ### Supported Boards
 - Arduino Nano Connect
-- Pi Pico with Airlift co-processor module (Requires pin assignments and code.py changes, stay tuned for more details)
+- RP2040 with AirLift co-processor module
+    - Pi Pico is the only tested board so far but others should work as well

 ### Unsupported Boards
 - RP2040 Challenger with WiFi Chip